 We propose implementing this reranking using LLMs, building on recent advances in column type annotation~\cite{archetypeVLDB2024}.
 Our approach achieves higher accuracy and low cost by using carefully crafted prompts to guide the LLM in capturing subtle semantic relationships that may be difficult for the retriever alone to distinguish. }

 \myparagraph{Varying Retrievers and Rerankers} The architecture of \alg allows the combination of different alternatives for retrievers and rerankers.
-This is useful for studying the tradeoffs of various approaches and to derive solutions that match the accuracy requirements and computational constraints for different applications.

-For the candidate retriever, we can combine traditional matching techniques with the embedding strategies.
-For example, when columns in a match have the same name, module minor variations in case and punctuation, we can assign a perfect similarity score of 1.0 to the match.
+We can combine traditional matching techniques with the embedding strategies for the candidate retriever.
+For example, when columns in a match have the same name, modulo minor variations in case and punctuation, we assign a perfect similarity score of 1.0.
 During our experiments, this simple technique consistently improved overall accuracy, albeit slightly, in most cases.

 \hide{ \jf{Eduardo: please check this} Although exceptions do exist, this simple strategy reduces the number of calls to LLMs by not sending \emph{easy matches} to be assessed, thus reducing cost and latency. }